SampsonM/web-components/README.md

 #
 ## Why learn web components?

-It's important to know the underlying functionality before the  abstraction, otherwise you won't undertsand why the avstraction has broken and thus how to fix your issues.
+It's important to know the underlying functionality before the  abstraction, otherwise you won't undertsand why the abstraction has broken and thus how to fix your issues.

-Fewer integration mistakes, clearer common ap/interface, easily replaced and upgraded, descriptive markup!!
+Fewer integration mistakes, clearer common api/interface, easily replaced and upgraded, descriptive markup!!